Fire in a hospital Covid-19 ward, Piatra Neamț Romania

 |

 However, recently, the Covid-19 pandemic has necessitated increasing oxygen ventilators available in intensive care units.
 This has led to an increased electrical demand in the ICU, which in some cases may have overloaded the electrical supply systems.
 It has also meant that, due to the increased number of oxygen ventilators, that the oxygen concentration is more readily elevated.
 Given that infectious units have a low air exchange rate with the outside environment by design, the potential for a dangerous oxygen rich environment is increased.
 While the most deadly fires have been associated with intensive care units, there have also been at least two incidents of fires in storage rooms where oxygen tanks are held.
-In once case, more than 150 patients were evacuated from a dormitory that was being used as a temporary coronavirus hospital in Chelyabinsk, Russia, on 31 October 2020 because of a fire in the oxygen storage room that spread to the rest of the building.
-Source: https://www.reuters.com/article/us-health-coronavirus-russia-fire-idUSKBN27G0H1) An increased use of oxygen can create elevated risk in the oxygen delivery system and storage locations if conditions and practices are not well-suited to meet the higher demand.
+In one case, more than 150 patients were evacuated from a dormitory that was being used as a temporary coronavirus hospital in Chelyabinsk, Russia, on 31 October 2020 because of a fire in the oxygen storage room that spread to the rest of the building.
+(Source: https://www.reuters.com/article/us-health-coronavirus-russia-fire-idUSKBN27G0H1).
+An increased use of oxygen can create elevated risk in the oxygen delivery system and storage locations if conditions and practices are not well-suited to meet the higher demand.

 Preventing and preparing for oxygen-induced hospital fires